-Half of the world’s blindness is caused by cataract.
+Almost 40 per cent of the world’s blindness is caused by cataract.
 This is an astonishing fact when you discover most cataract blindness is treatable.

 While the early stages may not show any visible symptoms, once the clouding increases, vision loss becomes so bad that the person suffering can only distinguish between light and dark.

 Most people with severe vision loss from cataract live in developing countries.
 This is particularly devastating because work, education and family life are affected, making it hard to escape the cycle of poverty.
 In some cases, people die prematurely.

 For children like Samlan and Sintham

 If cataract is not treated early enough, vision loss impacts their development and children

 In many developing countries, there are very few surgeons who can perform this specialist operation.
 That’s why the work we do in training

 The more eye doctors there are, the easier it is for the families of children like Samlan and Sintham to access help when they need it.